-Angelika Amon is interested in characterizing the regulatory networks that control chromosome segregation during mitosis and meiosis and examining the consequences of errors in these processes on normal cellular physiology and on tumorigenesis.
+Angelika Amon is interested in characterizing the regulatory networks that control cell division and in examining the consequences of errors in this process on normal cellular physiology and on tumorigenesis.

 We study on how cell growth and division are regulated during normal development and in disease.
 We also study what happens to cells that, defying the cell cycle quality control mechanisms, undergo a faulty cell division and hence become aneuploid.

 Preventing Aneuploidy from Occurring: Understanding the Mechanisms that Ensure Accurate Cell Division

 Regulation of Exit from Mitosis by the Mitotic Exit Network.
 Exit from mitosis is the final cell cycle transition when cells disassemble their mitotic spindles, reform the nuclear envelope and undergo cytokinesis.
 In budding yeast, this transition is triggered by the protein phosphatase Cdc14, whose activity in turn is controlled by a Ras-like GTPase signaling pathway known as the Mitotic Exit Network (MEN) in yeast and the Hippo pathway in higher eukaryotes.
 We study the mechanistic basis of MEN signaling and the signals that control MEN activity.
 Key among the MEN regulatory signals are spindle position and anaphase onset.
 Our studies have led to the formulation of a hypothesis that explains how spindle position and anaphase onset control MEN activity and hence exit from mitosis.